 Everyone in contact with your customers should adopt a single tone of voice and aim to deliver high-quality customer support.

-In concrete terms, companies must formalize their strategy to improve customer satisfaction and make this strategy accessible to all employees.
+In concrete terms, companies must formalise their strategy to improve customer satisfaction and make this strategy accessible to all employees.
 After which, it’s about disseminating good practices internally to increase customer satisfaction and create loyal customers.

 Customer support satisfaction is a priority